 Supplementary valuations bring the value of the affected property into line with the general valuation of other properties within the municipality.
-Objections to supplementary valuations can be lodged in accordance with Part 3 of the Valuation of Land Act 1960.
-Any objections must be lodged with Council within two months of the issue of the supplementary rate notice.

 12.3.2 Objections to property valuations

 Part 3 of the Valuation of Land Act 1960 provides that a property owner may lodge an objection against the valuation of a property or the Australian Valuation Property Classification Code (AVPCC) within two months of the issue of the original or amended (supplementary) Rates and Valuation Charges Notice (Rates Notice), or within four months if the notice was not originally issued to the occupier of the land.